 Registered Social Workers work in a variety of settings and have different and unique areas of specialty.
 While Social Workers do work in the above settings, they are not limited to those places.
 Social Workers can also provide Psychotherapy (also called counselling or talk therapy).
-Social Workers who work as Clinical Therapists, providing Psychotherapy, have schooling, training and certifications that enable them to do this work.
+Registered Social Workers who work as therapists, providing Psychotherapy, have schooling, training and certifications that enable them to do this work.
 However, unlike a Psychologist, Social Workers can neither diagnose clients with disorders nor prescribe medication, like a Psychiatrist.
 Therefore, Social Workers often offer lower rates for therapy and are more accessible in the community.
 For now, Registered Social Worker Psychotherapy services are not covered under OHIP.
 Hopefully, as our societies and governments recognize the importance of a range of mental health care services, this will change.

 When you’re having a difficult time, support from trusted family and friends is very beneficial.
 Friends, families and therapists can provide similar but also different types of support.
-Talking with a Clinical Social Worker can be helpful because they have a Master’s Degree of Social Work.
+Talking with a Registered Social Worker can be helpful because they have a Master’s Degree in Social Work.
 This means they have specialized training, knowledge and experience that make them experts in treating and understanding complex problems.
 Therapists can be there when you feel like you don’t have anyone to talk to, but therapy is also more than someone listening or offering advice.
-Clinical Social Workers can help identify and address behaviors, thought patterns and broader structures that may be negatively impacting coping or decision-making.
+Registered Social Workers can help identify and address behaviours, thought patterns and broader structures that may be negatively impacting coping or decision-making.
 Therapists are also a neutral party, providing an unbiased and open space to talk through complex, sensitive issues in a confidential setting.

 This article was written by Lindsey Danisch during their time at Shift Collab.